mertkaradayi/MertKaradayi/README.md

 # Mert Karadayı

-Currently exploring discovery protocols.
+currently exploring discovery protocols.
-Curious about future of finance, protocols, and the business models they enable.
+curious about future of finance, protocols, and the business models they enable.
-Rustacean.
+rustacean.